 And be sure that an influencer’s post doesn’t contain unsubstantiated claims or other trust issues.
 You’ve chosen someone who’s influential in their community, but they’re representing you.

-Remember that you’re advertising
+Remember that HIPAA-compliant influencer marketing is advertising

 Influencer marketing can be effective for health and wellness organizations.
 It just takes some extra care.

 Haden Interactive specializes in content writing, blogging, SEO, social media, and content marketing for medical and health and wellness websites.
 Let us help you build a custom SEO strategy designed to meet your needs.
 Get started today.